apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   Typhon Dead Drop), you'll likely either have to use Photo Mode to hit the elevator button, or go the long way around after moving the elevator to the bottom.
+* It's very easy to end up with skipped dialogue at the top of the Tazendeer Elevator -- there's some triggers up there which can be missed if there's already dialogue playing.
+This mod moves one of those around a bit so it no longer triggers right at the top of the now-sped-up elevator, so if you want to make sure to hear all the Typhon+Tyreen dialogue up there, make sure to wait around for dialogue lines to finish before pressing onward.
+* The increased opening speed on some containers which fling loot into the air seems to cause the loot to sometimes fly away at pretty high speeds.
+This can be a bit annoying in cases like the trash collection in Spendopticon during One Man's Treasure.
 * During Jack's Wild, the elevator in Jack's Secret stops further down than usual, and well before Pretty Boy's usual cue, but there's still a window right there and you can jump out as usual once he's done talking.

-Some things intentionally *not* handled by the mod:
+Some things intentionally *not* handled by the mod, mostly because they were already pretty good speedwise, or because speedups would've caused dialogue skips or the like:
-* Various minor mission-related animations have been left alone when they were already quite short.
-* Inter-system navigation via Sanctuary III has been left alone.
+* Inter-system navigation via Sanctuary III
-* The Viper Drive uses in Space-Laser Tag are all pretty dialogue-dependent, so I left those alone.
+* Using the Viper Drive in Skywell-27, during Space-Laser Tag.
+Those delays are all pretty dialogue-dependent.
-* Chadd's movement in Swamp Bro could probably be improved, but most of the "blockers" are shared animations like climbing ledges and so on, so they've been left entirely alone.
+* Chadd's movement in Floodmoor Basin, during Swamp Bro.
+Most of the slow bits are shared animations like climbing ledges and so on.
-* The Boosty-Jammer elevator in Floodmoor Basin has also been left alone, since it was already pretty good speedwise, and I didn't feel like messing with its more-complicated animation sequences.
-Amusingly, this elevator becomes one of the slower ones in the game, instead of one of the fastest.
+* The Boosty-Jammer elevator in Floodmoor Basin
-* The bomb conveyor in Capture the Frag has been left alone, since it can end up clipping through other conveyors and causing dialogue skips if sped up.
+* The bomb conveyor in Floodmoor Basin, during Capture the Frag.
+Speeding that one up can cause clipping through other conveyors, in addition to dialogue skips.
-* The crane in Ambermire could probably be sped up a bit, but not by a lot without skipping dialogue or having it just sit there waiting for dialogue.
-  So, it's been left alone.
+* The crane in Ambermire.
+That sequence is mostly dialogue-dependent.
-* The Rakk shootout in Life of the Party has been left alone -- use my "Life of the Party: Short Rakk Shootout" mod to shorten that, if you want.
+* The Rakk shootout in Devil's Razor, during Life of the Party.
+Use my "Life of the Party: Short Rakk Shootout" mod to shorten that, if you want.
-* The Desolation's Edge mission "Homeopathological" is pretty slow, but there's no good way to speed it up without causing dialogue skips, apart from some real minor timing tweaks, so it was left alone.
+* The Desolation's Edge mission "Homeopathological"
-* The explosive device delay in Bad Vibrations could probably be shortened, but I left it alone for now.
+* The explosive device delay in Desolation's Edge, during Bad Vibrations
-* The Desolation's Edge mission "Transaction-Packed" has been left alone.
+* The Desolation's Edge mission "Transaction-Packed."
 I recommend using my "Transaction-Packed: Abridged" to basically skip the entire mission, instead.
-* Various aspects of Mysteriouslier: Horror at Scryer's Crypt could probably be sped up (like the cube animations and such) but it's been mostly left alone apart from the initial door-opening animation.
+* The cube animations during Mysteriouslier: Horror at Scryer's Crypt
 * The sequence of meeting Timothy for the first time in Spendopticon could probably be improved in various ways, but it got complex enough that I didn't bother, in the end.
 * Likewise, various aspects of the Digby Vermouth quests in Spendopticon could use a kick, but apart from improving his walk/run speed, they were left alone.
-* The picnic section in Heart of Gold (in The Compactor) could be tightened up, but it's not bad, so I left that.
+* The picnic section in The Compactor, during Heart of Gold.
+It's not bad in the first place.
 * The Clapstructor sequence could be tightened up slightly, but not by much.
 * The whole Raging Bot mission (in Spendopticon) could be tightened up in various ways, but seemed too annoying to wade through for pretty small gains.
-* The drawbridge lowering in The Cankerwood could be sped up a bit, but it's pretty quick already.
+* The drawbridge lowering in The Cankerwood
-* Various sequences in Cold Case: Forgotten Answers, in The Cankerwood, could probably be sped up, but that one's been left alone.
+* Various sequences in Cold Case: Forgotten Answers, in The Cankerwood
 * Daisy's door-opening in Blastplains has been left alone; it's nice and dramatic.
-* Adding the various bath products for Dirty Deeds, in Ashfall Peaks, could be sped up a bit, though not by much if you don't want to cut off dialogue.
+* Adding the various bath products for Dirty Deeds, in Ashfall Peaks
-* The telezapper registration in The Blastplains has been left as-is.
-It's pretty quick anyway.
+* Telezapper registration in The Blastplains
 * The cocking animation on the third catapult in Castle Crimson has been left alone, for boring technical reasons.
-* The egg-incubation timer in A Good Egg has been left alone; it's already pretty quick, and amusing to boot.
+* The egg-incubation timer in Castle Crimson, during A Good Egg
 * The whole train-rotation and subsequent mallet-propulsion in Sapphire's Run has been left alone.
 The rotation is already pretty quick, and I think speeding up the mallet-hit would take away from the humor of the situation.
-* Statue Krieg opening the gate to Vaulthalla could probably be faster, but I left that alone too.
+* Statue Krieg opening the gate to Vaulthalla

 Known Bugs
 ==========